Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 = Do I need acceleration and caching plugins like WP Super Cache, WP Fastest Cache, W3 Total Cache, Autoptimize, WP Rocket? =

 Of course you do.
-Clearfy helps you with better site caching, but it's not a caching plugin.
+Clearfy helps you with better site caching.
+If you have [Clearfy premium](https://clearfy.pro/pricing/) installed, you will not need additional installation of caching plugins.
+The page caching function is included in the premium Clearfy package.

 = I turned on the option to create robots.txt, but nothing happens. =